YHRen/hydra_examples/README.md

 ### example 4

-configure experiments and hydra output
+Configure experiments and hydra output

 Why useful?
 Better organization of experiments and their output.